mullenkamp/nasadap/README.rst

 The official list of precipitation products can be found `here <https://pmm.nasa.gov/data-access/downloads/>`_.
 The products available via nasadap are described below.

 New users must register an account with `Earthdata <https://urs.earthdata.nasa.gov/users/new>`_ to get a username and password to access any NASA data.
-Then `register <https://disc.gsfc.nasa.gov/earthdata-login>`_ the "app" once logged in.
+Then `register <https://disc.gsfc.nasa.gov/earthdata-login>`_ "apps" once logged in.
+These "apps" are: NASA GESDISC DATA ARCHIVE, GES DISC, and Pydap.
 More details on general data access can be found on the `Eathdata wiki <https://wiki.earthdata.nasa.gov/display/EL/Earthdata+Login+Knowledge+Base>`_.

 Installation
 ------------